News

 How do you get that perfect color?

-We're going to do ours on a medium heat for the fried egg.
+We're going to do ours on medium heat for the fried egg.

-So add butter to the pan, add your egg into the butter.
+So add butter to the pan, and add your egg to the butter.

 So you want it to be hot enough that the egg white is kind of setting when it goes in.